mlhubca/lab/bank-churn/Readme.md

 29) Run `Analysis` node to generate output

 #### Executing the flow
-30) Run the whole flow by clicking the `Run' button on the toolbar
+30) Run the whole flow by clicking the `Run` button on the toolbar

 ## Exercise 3: Creating a model using model builder